 Of all the loved Leiber-Stoller songs that fans want to hear, one is left out, the one Peggy Lee popularized in her sultry, smoky manner: “Is That All There Is?”
 It happens to represent the thought that must be going through the minds of ticket-buyers’ when the 90-minute extravaganza reaches its up-up-upbeat conclusion and the audience is still ready for more.
 Is that all there is?
 Not a bad feeling—and not one felt at too many other new musical productions on offer around town these otherwise desert-parched days.

-Smokey Joe’s Cafe opened July 22, 2018, at Stage 42.
+Smokey Joe’s Cafe opened July 22, 2018, and runs through November 4 at Stage 42.
 Tickets and information: smokeyjoescafemusical.com